XRPLF/xrpl-dev-portal/content/concept-stand-alone-mode.md

 ### 6. Manually advance the ledger. ###

-When you load a ledger with `--ledger` in stand-alone mode, it goes to the current open ledger, so you need to [manually advance the ledger](#advancing-ledgers-in-stand-alone-mode) to finalize it:
+When you load a ledger with `--ledger` in stand-alone mode, it goes to the current open ledger, so you must [manually advance the ledger](#advancing-ledgers-in-stand-alone-mode):

 ```
 rippled ledger_accept --conf=/path/to/rippled.cfg